netdata/learn/docs/agent/netdata-cloud/signing-in.md

 To use the features of [Netdata Cloud](/docs/agent/netdata-cloud), you must first register an account with Netdata Cloud and associate your first Netdata node with the Netdata Cloud [registry](/docs/agent/registry). **Netdata Cloud is entirely free for all Netdata users**, and does not store any metrics created by your machines.
-You keep your dataâNetdata Cloud just connects it all together.
+You keep your data—Netdata Cloud just connects it all together.

 > By [signing in](/docs/agent/netdata-cloud/signing-in) to Netdata Cloud, you opt-in to let Netdata Cloud receive and store
 > the information described [here](/docs/agent/registry#what-data-does-the-registry-store).
 We never store the metrics